Cupid and Psyche: Ancient art

 Some extant examples suggest that in antiquity Cupid and Psyche could have a religious or mystical meaning.
 Rings bearing their likeness, several of which come from Roman Britain, may have served an amuletic purpose.
 Engraved gems from Britain represent spiritual torment with the image of Cupid torching a butterfly.
-The two are also depicted in high relief in mass-produced Roman domestic plaster wares from 1st-2nd centuries AD found in excavations at Greco-Bactrian merchant settlements on the ancient Silk Road at Begram in Afghanistan (see gallery below).
+The two are also depicted in high relief in mass-produced Roman domestic plaster wares from the 1st to 2nd centuries AD found in excavations at Greco-Bactrian merchant settlements on the ancient Silk Road at Begram in Afghanistan (see gallery below).
 The allegorical pairing depicts perfection of human love in integrated embrace of body and soul ('psyche' Greek for butterfly symbol for transcendent immortal life after death).
 On sarcophagi, the couple often seem to represent an allegory of love overcoming death.

 A relief of Cupid and Psyche was displayed at the mithraeum of Capua, but it is unclear whether it expresses a Mithraic quest for salvation, or was simply a subject that appealed to an individual for other reasons.
 Psyche is invoked with "Providence" (Pronoia) at the beginning of the so-called Mithras Liturgy.

 In late antiquity, the couple are often shown in a "chin-chuck" embrace, a gesture of "erotic communion" with a long history.
 The rediscovery of freestanding sculptures of the couple influenced several significant works of the modern era.

 Other depictions surviving from antiquity include a 2nd-century papyrus illustration possibly of the tale, and a ceiling fresco at Trier executed during the reign of Constantine I.